Safari Club International

 SCI National 1-year Membership is $65.

-The Northwoods Chapter annual membership dues are $15/year, or $45/3-years.
+The Northwoods Chapter annual membership dues are $16 for one year, or $45/3-years.
 You cannot join SCI only as a Chapter member, you must also join or be a National member to be a Chapter member.

 *A NEW member is anyone who has never been a member of SCI before, or anyone who has been an inactive member for more than 12 months.